willylee/moodle-local_metasync/README.md

 Installation
 ------------
-Copy the metagroups folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.
+Copy the metasync folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.

 Usage
 -----